This calculator calculates the molar volume of an ideal gas at different conditions (temperature and pressure)

 |Standard Ambient Temperature and Pressure||SATP||25C (298.15K)||101.325kPa (1atm)||24.465|

-There are also terms like RTP - room temperature and pressure and SLC - standard laboratory conditions, however, there is no single definition for them, and different organizations can use different definitions.
-Using this calculator, you can calculate molar volume of a gas for arbitrary temperature and pressure.
+There are also terms such as RTP – room temperature and pressure, and SLC – standard laboratory conditions, However, there is no single definition for them, and different organizations can use different definitions.
+Using this calculator, you can calculate the molar volume of a gas for arbitrary temperature and pressure.
 Just note that for big values (hundreds of atmospheres and thousands of degrees) real gases divert from ideal gas law (that's why they are not "ideal") and this formula can't be used.

 - • Convert moles to liters and liters to moles

 - • Convert grams to moles and moles to grams